October 29, 2019Late Payments , Subcontractors & Tradesmen

 Before You Pick Up The Tools

 It is always smart to do a bit of research on the company you will be offering your services to.
-You want to make sure they are trustworthy and haven’t mess around with other subbies in the past.
+You want to make sure they are trustworthy and haven’t messed around with other subbies in the past.

-A good way to see how trustworthy a company is to do a trade credit check.
+A good way to see how trustworthy a company is, is to do a trade credit check.
 Credit reporting agencies, such as Equifax, can provide you with a credit history report on the company.

 These reports include details of past corporate failures and any currently known credit defaults they have.

 Here are a few tips that will make sure the money ends up in your account once the job is complete.

 - Invoice your client as soon as you have finished your job.
 Various studies have shown that the longer you wait to invoice a client, the longer they will take to pay you back.